 Looking back to where you started, how do you think this whole experience has changed you as a person?

 We just won 2016 Business of the Year Woman-Owned from the SBA, which was a huge confidence booster.
 It makes me feels as if I really have learned.
 I definitely have attained a higher education just through experience even though I wasn’t able to go to college because of my circumstances.
 I’m definitely more confident.
 I am a bit more– less nice [laughs].
 I’m not as much of a pushover as I used to be.

 Where do you see yourself, personally and with Dune Jewelry, in the future?

-I one hundred percent see Dune Jewelry being the bridge between experiences and the jewelry industry.
-I know statistically, the luxury jewelry industry, like diamonds and gemstones, is having a hard time connecting with the millennial generation, because for the most part, millennials would much rather have a trip to Thailand than a diamond tennis bracelet… I think Dune is experiential jewelry.
+100 percent, I see Dune Jewelry being the bridge between experiences and the jewelry industry.
+I know statistically, the luxury jewelry industry, like diamonds and gemstones, is having a hard time connecting with the millennial generation, because for the most part, millennials would much rather have a trip to Thailand than a diamond tennis bracelet… But Dune is experiential jewelry.
 You can take a little piece of an experience, put it in a piece of jewelry, and it’s not a base metal, cheap type of jewelry.

 What advice do you have for other young women who want to turn their passions into a successful business?

 I think that you need to understand that if it’s truly your passion and your goal and your vision, than you need to know that you’re going to eat, sleep and breathe this business.
 It’s not like you go in Monday-Friday, 9-5 and you go home and you have another life.
 This is your life… But it’s so wholeheartedly the most fulfilling thing in my life besides my children and my family.

 You have to find a mentor.
 I know jewelry and I had a vision and cultivated my own process and design, but I didn’t know about bookkeeping and taxes and more business related things that [my mentor] been able to get me through.

 How has this been a positive experience for you– like you said, living and breathing your business and making it your life?